modellbibliotek/kurs-openEHR-jan-2021/readme.english.md

 ## Exercises during teaching 3

 ### 3a.
 Archetypes - Create and terminology bind archetype for exercise race
-We are now pretending that we are going to help a research project to capture more detailed data about accidents at the Vätternrun that require medical interventions, those of Region Östergötland's clinics that usually deal with the most injuries from the Vätternrun are in the study and have agreed to expand their accident form.
+We are now pretending that we are going to help a research project to capture more detailed data about accidents at the Vätternrundan https://vatternrundan.se/en/ that require medical interventions, those of Region Östergötland's clinics that usually deal with the most injuries from the Vätternrundan are in the study and have agreed to expand their accident form.
 We do not find a suitable ready-made archetype, but decide to write our own.
-But making a special vätternrunde archetype seems a bit too specific so we decide to make a more general one about events during exercise races.
+But making a special vätternrunde archetype seems a bit too specific so we decide to make a more general one about events during recreational races.

 1. Start Archetype Designer in Google Chrome (https://tools.openehr.org/designer) and log in with your personal account (which you created yourself earlier, see above)
 1. Inspect the existing `Problem/Diagnosis' archetype (it will then open as another tab at the top, to the right of the tab for your created repository).
 Use the drop-down menu in the top right corner to change the language to Swedish.
-Find and read the description/metadata ("Details" tab in the right-hand column) for the field `Extra information' which is of the type "SLOT" - there we are considering inserting our new exercise race archetype later in the template.
+Find and read the description/metadata ("Details" tab in the right-hand column) for the field `Extra information' which is of the type "SLOT" - there we are considering inserting our new exercise/recreational race archetype later in the template.
 1. Go back to the tab of your created repository and create a new archetype by clicking the big green "New" button and selecting "Archetype".
    * In Rm Type, select CLUSTER
-   * In Concept enter "Motionslopp_NN" where NN is your initials (NOTE: no YYYY or hyphens) or other unique text (so we don't later clash with names in our common lab environment for forms).
+   * In Concept enter "Recreational_race_event_NN" where NN is your initials (NOTE: no YYYY or hyphens) or other unique text (so we don't later clash with names in our common lab environment for forms).
    * In the Version field, nothing should be filled in/changed.
-   * In the Original Language field, select Swedish (sv) (It's ok to use Swedish as the original language if we don't think it will spread internationally, which in this case we don't think.)
+   * In the Original Language field, select English (en) (In the original exercise we used Swedish as the original language since we didn't think it would spread internationally, but in this translated exercise we use english.)
    * Click on the Create button.
-(If nothing happens, an illegal character may have crept into the name.
+(If nothing happens, an illegal character may have slipped into the name.
 Then try changing the name and click again.)
 1. Create a tree (roughly) like the one in the image [motionslopp.png](https://github.com/modellbibliotek/kurs-openEHR-jan-2021/blob/main/images/motionslopp.png?raw=true) by clicking on the corresponding symbol in the left edge for each field/row and entering a name.
 Keep the following tips in mind to test different features of the tool.
    * It is possible to duplicate fields so that all settings are included, do it e.g. to copy between the `Latitude` and `Longitude` fields.